Denver, CO to Charleston, SC Movers (NEW 2026 Costs)

 - Charleston is considered to be safer than Denver with a safety index of 55.03 vs Denver's 52.16.

-- Air quality in Charleston is good, and in Denver it's moderate.
+- Air quality in Charleston is Good, and in Denver it's Moderate.

 - State licensing: To promote safety, economic development, and ethical business practices, the South Carolina Office of Regulatory Staff (ORS) oversees movers in the state.
 They are responsible for inspecting, examining, and auditing public utility providers like movers.
 Make sure the moving company you use has a license before hiring.

-- State regulator: You can verify a South Carolina moving license and its status through the state's public utilities commission.
+- State regulator: You can check the status of a South Carolina moving license through the state's public utilities commission.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Charleston.
-Get started here.
+- Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Charleston without delay.
+You can select your official move date when completing the form.
+Start the process here.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+- Moving company insurance: State laws differ on mover insurance.
 When moving in South Carolina, explore movers' insurance options.
 Many offer Released Value Protection at no extra cost, covering items at 60 cents per pound.
 For enhanced protection, discuss Full Value Protection with the moving company or consider third-party insurance providers.
 Prioritize understanding coverage limits and potential extra costs.
 Read reviews to make an informed decision on the best insurance for your South Carolina move.

 - Moving checklist: Our moving checklist will help you have the peace of mind that you've got everything covered.